firebase/firebaseui-web/README.md

         // Set to true if you only have a single federated provider like
         // firebase.auth.GoogleAuthProvider.PROVIDER_ID and you would like to
         // immediately redirect to the provider's site instead of showing a
         // 'Sign in with Provider' button first.
-In order for this to take
+For this to take
         // effect, the signInFlow option must also be set to 'redirect'.
         immediateFederatedRedirect: false,
         // tosUrl and privacyPolicyUrl accept either url string or a callback